krissemmy/krissemmy/README.md

 ### 💼 Background

-With an educational foundation from **AltSchool Africa** and a previous role as a **Data Engineering/MLOps Intern at Hamoye**, I’ve worked on systems that transform raw data into actionable insight, while improving reliability, traceability, and deployment agility.
+With an educational foundation from **AltSchool Africa**(graduated as the Top Data Engineering performer) and a previous role as a **Data Engineering/MLOps Intern at Hamoye**, I’ve worked on systems that transform raw data into actionable insight, while improving reliability, traceability, and deployment agility.

 I’ve contributed to projects spanning **on-chain data engineering**, **custom blockchain indexers**, **Microservices**, **monitoring dashboards (Grafana, Prometheus, Loki)**, **ETL pipelines**, and **AWS cost-optimized infra**.